fluttercandies/libvips_ffi/flutter_vips/example/README.md

-# flutter_vips_example
+# libvips_ffi_example

-Demonstrates how to use the flutter_vips plugin.
+Demonstrates how to use the libvips_ffi plugin.

 ## Getting Started